 Not only is White Glacier a newcomer to a market full of brand names with tenures and an almost monopoly of the maritime industry, but their game-changing product is new and completely unheard of despite the accolades.
 So new, that the actual product was not even in production yet when we started the project.

 Adhere Creative set out to create all of White Glacier’s branding and marketing assets from ground zero.
 The first order of business was crafting a solid brand identity and creating brand awareness.
 The first campaign at hand was a maritime trade show where our clients were aiming to make a “splash”… A mighty big one at that.

 To be able to design powerful brand assets that do not only captivate the audience, but conveys the right message, and delivers a powerful impact, we delved into the industry and studied the competition.
 From our observations, we determined that:

-- And lastly, both brands focused only on the performance data of the suits
+- Both brands focused only on the performance data of the suits.

 Now these were not necessarily flaws but with the right strategy and a lot of creativity, we used these details to our advantage.